isc-projects/kea/doc/sphinx/arm/hooks-host-cache.rst

    ``kea-dhcp6`` process.

-In principle, this hook library can be used with any backend that may introduce performance degradation (MySQL, PostgreSQL, Cassandra, or RADIUS).
+In principle, this hook library can be used with any backend that may introduce performance degradation (MySQL, PostgreSQL or RADIUS).
 Host Cache must be loaded for the RADIUS accounting mechanism to work.

 The Host Cache hook library is very simple.
 It takes only one optional parameter (``maximum``), which defines the maximum number of hosts